sshchicago/admin/general/minutes/2022-09-28_genbod_minutes.md

   - Nominations now open
 # Potpourri
 - Dealing with the large donation
-  - Serval FDM and resin printer donated
+  - Serval FDM and resin printesr donated
   - Tim suggests a second tier to the second table in the RPA
   - Should the TronXY be retired (considering we have more printers)?
   - Chop up the the laser printer table?